IQSS/dataverse-client-r/README.md

 DATAVERSE_KEY="examplekey12345"
 ```

-in your .Renviron file, where `examplekey12345` should be replace with
+in your .Renviron file, where `examplekey12345` should be replaced with
 your own key.
 The environment file can be opened by
 `usethis::edit_r_environ()`.